Blue Core Research

 SELECT password FROM users WHERE username = 'admin'

-When filling out the login screen like in the above example, the SQL will return the MD5 of the word ‘password.’
-When the application compares this md5 to the password we provided, they will match.
-In this method, we return the password hash we want instead of the hash stored in the database.
+In the above example, the SQL will return the MD5 of the word ‘password.’
+When the application compares this md5 to the password we provided, it will match.

 Introduction to Solutions

 It is vital to understand a SQL injection is fundamentally exploiting a flaw in the code.
 You cannot ensure the code has no SQL injection vulnerabilities, just like you cannot guarantee it has no bugs.
 However, like with any code vulnerability, the best solution is to fix the flaw in the code.
-The alternative is to try and prevent, detect, or make it difficult to exploit the vulnerabilities, but all these approaches have limitations.
+The alternatives are to try and prevent, detect, or make it difficult to exploit vulnerabilities, but all these approaches have limitations.

 The following sections review the different approaches and discuss the benefits and limitations of each.
-But before diving into the details, let’s have a high-level overview to get the lay of the land.
+Before diving into the details, let’s take a high-level overview and get the lay of the land.

 Solutions in the Code